Privacy Policy

 We (or our authorised third parties) collect personal data about you:

-• when you register to receive Services as a mentee or to deliver Services as a mentor, when you complete a written form stating that you would like further information about the Services, when you register on our Platform and/or when you request support from a mentor or deliver support as a mentor via our Platform;
+• when you register to receive or deliver Services, when you complete a written form stating that you would like further information about the Services, when you register on our Platform and/or when you request support from a mentor or deliver support as a mentor via our Platform;

 • when you contact us with an enquiry or other feedback;